kayleecragg/tennis/README.md

 ## how it works?

-- msi checkerboard down since 2024
+- msi checkerboard (for roland garros) down since 2024
+  - this checkerboard of mine is pretty much only applicable for roland garros since mis' checkerboard not working (rg not paying?)
-- roland garros has an api but webpage browser cannot access because of CORS
+- roland garros has an api but webpage browser (this github page for example) cannot access because of CORS
 - vercel server made so that bypass CORS
-- vercel server queries https://www.rolandgarros.com/api/en-us/polling every time it is called by this web page (about every 1.5 seconds)
+- vercel server queries https://www.rolandgarros.com/api/en-us/polling every time it is called by this web page
-- improvements made recently to increase interval check from like 20 seconds to 1.5 seconds (speed :sunglasses:)

 ## result

-- new checkerboard :)
+- court selections (so you only view courts that you want instead of all at once)
-- near instant updates to scoring
+- relatively instant updates to scoring
 - player change and court change notifications
-- court selections (so you only view courts that you want instead of all at once)
-- pretty colours
+- pretty colours (yellow for not started, green for ongoing, red for finished, purple for interrupted)